Tornado outbreak of May 10–13, 2010: May 10

+The tracks of the tornadoes across Oklahoma on May 10.

 Later in the afternoon, another tornado touched down near Yukon, Oklahoma in the western part of the Oklahoma City metropolitan area, followed by numerous others in the area with a trailer park flattened near Norman, Oklahoma according to KWTV coverage with at least one fatality and many injuries reported.
 Within a time span of three hours from about 3:30 to 6:30 p.m.
 CDT (2030 to 2330 UTC), coinciding with the afternoon rush hour, a total of 39 tornadoes touched down (including most of the strongest tornadoes), with 21 tornadoes touching down in a single hour between 5:00 and 6:00 p.m.
 CDT at the peak of the outbreak.
 During that hour, there were periods that several tornadoes were on the ground simultaneously.
 A large grocery store along Highway 9 east of Norman and Lake Thunderbird was severely damaged by a large tornado.
 Early that evening, a long-lived supercell tracked parallel to Interstate 40 and produced several large and destructive tornadoes from the Oklahoma City metro area through eastern Oklahoma to nearly the Arkansas state line, finally lifting for the last time just before 9:00 p.m.
 CDT (0200 UTC).
 Initially, three people were reported to have been killed in Tecumseh, however emergency management officials later advised that there were no fatalities in Tecumseh.
 Due to the fast movement of the storms, the National Weather Service had, at a couple of points during the outbreak, issued polygonal severe thunderstorm and tornado warnings encompassing several counties, including one tornado warning that included the entire Oklahoma City metropolitan area and neighboring suburbs in Grady, Canadian and Cleveland counties.

 The Oklahoma Department of Emergency Management reported that 103 homes were destroyed and that 70 homes had major damage from the storm.
 In addition, 43 businesses were destroyed, 13 barns were destroyed or damaged, and 69 homes had minor damage.
 The Oklahoma City Emergency Management's assessment determined that 72 dwellings or businesses were destroyed, 483 were damaged and 226 were affected in some way.
 The Oklahoma State Department of Health reported that 104 people were treated for injuries.
 A state of emergency was declared for 56 counties in Oklahoma.